orlando21/dev-portfolio/README.md

 # Developer portfolio
-Files for Greg Babb's frontend developer portfolio and blog.
+Files for Greg's frontend developer portfolio and blog.